-- · SparVax®, a next generation recombinant protective antigen, or rPA, anthrax vaccine; - · rBChE (recombinant butyrylcholinesterase) bioscavanger, a medical countermeasure for nerve agent poisoning by organophosphorous compounds, including nerve gases and pesticides; and - · Valortim®, a fully human monoclonal antibody for the prevention and treatment of anthrax infection.
+- · SparVax[®], a next generation recombinant protective antigen ("rPA") anthrax vaccine, - · rBChE (recombinant butyrylcholinesterase) bioscavanger, a medical countermeasure for nerve agent poisoning by organophosphorous compounds, including nerve gases and pesticides, and - Valortim[®], a fully human monoclonal antibody for the prevention and treatment of anthrax infection.

-In May 2013, the Delaware Supreme Court affirmed a September 2011 ruling of the Delaware Court of Chancery that SIGA had breached certain contractual obligations to us.
+In addition, in May 2013 the Delaware Supreme Court affirmed a September 2011 ruling of the Delaware Court of Chancery that SIGA had breached certain contractual obligations to us.
 The matter is on remand to the Delaware Court of Chancery to determine a remedy in light of the Delaware Supreme Court's decision.
-Previously, the Delaware Court of Chancery had awarded us the right to receive 50% of all net profits (as defined in the court's final judgment) related to the sale of SIGA, Tecovirimat and related products for 10 years following initial commercial sale of the drug once SIGA earns \$40.0 million in net profits from the sales of Tecovirimat and related products and a portion of our attorney's fees and expert witness and other costs.
-While we believe we may generate revenue under a potential damages award, there can be no assurance that the Delaware Court of Chancery will re-instate its prior remedy or order another remedy for us, or that SIGA will not appeal any subsequent decision by the Delaware Court of Chancery, or that SIGA will not be successful in any subsequent appeal.
-Currently, because the Delaware Supreme Court remanded the issue of a remedy back to the Delaware Court of Chancery, we no longer have a financial interest in Tecovirimat and may never receive any proceeds from the product.
+Previously the Delaware Court of Chancery had awarded us the right to receive 50% of all net profits (as defined in the court's final judgment) related to the sale of SIGA's ArestvyrTM (formerly known as ST-246[®]) and related products for 10 years following initial commercial sale of the drug once SIGA earns \$40.0 million in net profits from the sales of ArestvyrTM and related products and a portion of our attorney's fees and expert witness and other costs.
+The Delaware Court of Chancery heard final oral arguments on the issue of remedy during the first quarter of 2014, and we expect the court to issue its ruling within the next several months.
+There can be no assurance that the Delaware Court of Chancery will re-instate its prior remedy or order another remedy for us, that SIGA will not appeal any subsequent decision by the Delaware Court of Chancery, or that SIGA will not be successful in any subsequent appeal.

-On April 4, 2014, we received notification from BARDA, advising us of its decision to de-scope the current SparVax® anthrax vaccine contract through a partial termination for convenience.
+On April 4, 2014, we received notification from BARDA, advising us of its decision to de-scope the current SparVax[®] anthrax vaccine contract through a partial termination for convenience.
 BARDA has subsequently provided guidance authorizing PharmAthene to complete six activities under the contract.
 All other activities were de-scoped, including the proposed Phase 2 clinical trial.
-PharmAthene proposed an estimated timeline for the completion of these contract activities and the submission of a settlement proposal.
-BARDA has accepted PharmAthene's proposed estimated timeline.
-We expect these events to occur in the third or fourth quarter of 2014.
-We do not expect that we will receive additional significant funding from BARDA for the further development of SparVax®.
-Therefore, unless we are able to secure additional funding for our SparVax® development program from other sources, we anticipate that revenues for this program will be less in future periods than in prior years.
-We are continuing to explore different options for the future of the SparVax® program.
+PharmAthene has proposed a timeline for completing these contract activities up to and including the submission of its settlement proposal.
+The company expects these events to occur in the third or fourth quarter of 2014.
+We do not expect that we will receive additional significant funding from BARDA for the further development of SparVax[®].
+Therefore, unless we are able to secure additional funding for our SparVax[®] development program, we anticipate that revenues for this program will be less in future periods than in prior years.
+We are continuing to explore different options for the future of the SparVax[®] program.